 July 11, 2014 / Arizona School Boards Association / Stories by You

-A ruling by Arizona Superior Court Judge Kathleen Cooper requires the State of Arizona to adjust base level funding for public education to reflect inflationary increases the Arizona Legislature has not provided to public schools for the past five years as mandated by law.
+A ruling by Maricopa County Superior Court Judge Katherine Cooper requires the State of Arizona to adjust base level funding for public education to reflect inflationary increases the Arizona Legislature has not provided to public schools for the past five years as mandated by law.

 The decision, issued today, will provide a minimum of close to $300 million to schools in the next fiscal year.